Retreat Comparison

 Best suited for

-• Professionals experiencing work fatigue or stress
+• Professionals experiencing work fatigue, decision exhaustion, or chronic stress

-• Entrepreneurs and freelancers needing a break from constant productivity
+• Entrepreneurs and freelancers needing a break from constant productivity pressure

 • People who want a creative retreat but have limited time